the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ## Information Security I: From Cryptography to Buffer Overflows
-The objective of taking this course was to learn more cryptographic primitives and hash functions regarding security.
+The objective of taking this course was to learn more cryptographic primitives and hash functions.
 Not wanting a full Cryptography course, I wanted a lower lever introduction to security and various exploits.

 Check out https://haveibeenpwned.com/ and test your email address to see if your accounts have been compromised.